goldbergyoni/nodebestpractices/README.md

 ## ![✔] 8.2.
 Bootstrap using `node` command, avoid `npm start`

-**TL;DR:** use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
-This prevents problems with child-processes, signal handling, graceful shutdown and having zombie processes.
+**TL;DR:** Use `CMD ['node','server.js']` to start your app, avoid using npm scripts which don't pass OS signals to the code.
+This prevents problems with child-processes, signal handling, graceful shutdown and having zombie processes

+Update: [Starting from npm 7, npm claim](https://docs.npmjs.com/cli/v7/using-npm/changelog#706-2020-10-27) to pass signals.
+We follow and will update accordingly

 **Otherwise:** When no signals are passed, your code will never be notified about shutdowns.
-Without this, it will lose its chance to close properly possibly losing current requests and/or data.
+Without this, it will lose its chance to close properly possibly losing current requests and/or data

 [**Read More: Bootstrap container using node command, avoid npm start**](./sections/docker/bootstrap-using-node.md)